AllenMutiso/skills-introduction-to-github/README.md

 New users often struggle with merge conflicts and confusing Git commands.
 Best practices include frequent commits, clear commit messages, and using branches effectively.
 Learning to resolve conflicts and practicing Git commands regularly helps a lot.
 Communication within the team is also essential for smooth collaboration.

+ASSIGNMENT; DAY 4

+Question 1: What is the definition of a "Smart Contract"?

+A "Smart Contract" is a self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.
+The code and the agreements contained therein exist across a distributed, decentralized blockchain network.

+Question 2: Explain the concept of "Immutability" in the context of blockchain.

+"Immutability" in blockchain means that once data is recorded on the blockchain, it cannot be altered or deleted.
+This ensures the integrity and permanence of the data.

+Question 3: What is the purpose of "Consensus Mechanisms" in blockchain networks?

+"Consensus Mechanisms" are used to achieve agreement among distributed processes or multi-agent systems, such as in a blockchain.
+This agreement is about a single data value or a single state of the network.
+They ensure that all participants in the network agree on the validity of transactions and the state of the blockchain.

+Question 4: Describe the difference between "Public" and "Private" blockchains.

+A "Public" blockchain is open and accessible to anyone, allowing anyone to participate in the network.
+A "Private" blockchain is permissioned, meaning access is restricted to authorized participants, often within a single organization.

+Question 5: What are "Cryptographic Hash Functions" and why are they important in blockchain?

+"Cryptographic Hash Functions" are mathematical functions that take an input and produce a fixed-size string of characters, or a hash.
+They are important in blockchain because they ensure data integrity and security by creating unique, irreversible fingerprints of data.

+Question 6: Explain the concept of a "Decentralized Application" (DApp).

+A "Decentralized Application" (DApp) is an application that runs on a decentralized network, like a blockchain.
+Unlike traditional applications, DApps are not controlled by a single entity.

+Question 7: What is a "Digital Signature" and how is it used in blockchain transactions?

+A "Digital Signature" is a cryptographic technique used to verify the authenticity and integrity of a digital message or document.
+In blockchain transactions, it's used to confirm that the transaction was authorized by the owner of the private key associated with the transaction.

+Question 8: Describe the role of "Miners" in a Proof-of-Work (PoW) blockchain.

+"Miners" in a Proof-of-Work (PoW) blockchain validate transactions and add them to the blockchain by solving complex mathematical problems.
+In return, they receive newly minted cryptocurrency as a reward.

+Question 9: What is a "Token" in the context of blockchain and cryptocurrencies?

+A "Token" in blockchain represents a digital asset or utility that resides on a blockchain.
+It can represent anything from a currency to a voting right, or a piece of data.

+Question 10: Explain the concept of a "Wallet" in cryptocurrency.

+A cryptocurrency "Wallet" is a digital tool that allows users to store, send, and receive cryptocurrencies.
+It manages the user's private keys, which are necessary to authorize transactions.

+Question 11: What is the potential impact of blockchain technology on "Supply Chain Management"?

+Blockchain technology can enhance "Supply Chain Management" by providing transparency, traceability, and immutability.
+This allows for better tracking of goods, reduced fraud, and increased efficiency.

+Question 12: Describe the risks associated with "Smart Contract Vulnerabilities".

+"Smart Contract Vulnerabilities" can lead to financial losses, data breaches, and disruptions in the operation of decentralized applications.
+If vulnerabilities are exploited, it can result in the loss of funds or the manipulation of the smart contracts intended purpose.

+Question 13: What is the purpose of "Oracles" in blockchain applications?

+"Oracles" in blockchain applications provide external data to smart contracts.
+They act as bridges between the blockchain and the real world, enabling smart contracts to interact with off-chain information.

+Question 14: Explain the concept of "Layer 2 Scaling Solutions" for blockchains.

+"Layer 2 Scaling Solutions" are protocols built on top of an existing blockchain to improve its scalability and transaction speed.
+They move transactions off the main blockchain, reducing congestion and fees.

+Sources and related content